Landscape and Garden Architecture

 The student:

-• is able to illustrate a story using the reprocessing techniques of his own choice,
+- is able to illustrate a story using the reprocessing techniques of their own choice,

-• is able to make a film depiction of his own story.
+- is able to make a film depiction of their own story.

 3